kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

     # How much data to ingest from the federated store bucket, and how much data
     # to keep in the DB before rolling the data off.
+    #
+    # Note: If increasing this value to backfill historical data, it will take
+    # time to gradually ingest & process those historical ETL files.
+Consider
+    # also increasing the resources available to the aggregator as well as the
+    # refresh & concurrency env vars.
+    #
     # default: 91
     ETL_DAILY_STORE_DURATION_DAYS: "365"